MalayDw/ACM_R2/README.md

    I decided to learn native android app development as native app development is more preferred in major industries,
     but I am willing to learn flutter and cross-platform development in the coming future.

    I started learning app dev from devleoper.android.com and made two basic apps along with the course while doing adjustments of my own.
-Now that I now the basics of android     app development I am willing to work on bigger projects
+Now that I know the basics of android     app development I am willing to work on bigger projects
     and make better apps.
-I

-   I uploaded the whole project along with the and i have given apk and main code file as well.
+   I uploaded the whole project along with the main code file and  apk.

 for AI/ML: